-That’s why more and more Aussies are opting to shop around for a good deal on a second-hand SUV.
+That’s why more and more Aussies are opting to shop around for a good deal on city-sized second-hand SUVs.

 Whether you buy privately or go to a used car dealer, it pays to negotiate.
 In a survey of over 700 second-hand SUV buyers, 86% tried to finagle a better deal at the time of purchase, and 90% of those were successful.

 Only a little over half (57%) got the full discount they were asking for, however.
 Over half of buyers who obtained a used SUV from a dealer did so during a sales period.

 While the term ‘best’ can mean different things to different car buyers, based on Canstar customer satisfaction surveys, here are 5 of the best buys you’ll find if you’re looking for a second-hand SUV in Australia:

 The best second-hand medium SUVs